Why execution quality matters

 Last-look: what it is and why you should care

-Last-look gives a liquidity provider a short window (tens of milliseconds) to accept or reject a trade after you hit their quote.
-It exists to protect LPs from stale quotes and toxic flow, but it can also be used to selectively reject trades that would be unprofitable to the LP.
-That makes your fills look worse than the quoted spread suggests.
+Last-look gives an LP a brief window to accept/reject a trade after you hit their quote.
+It protects against stale quotes but can be used to selectively reject unprofitable trades, inflating your real costs.

 How LPs and routing affect your fills

-- A-book (agency/STP/ECN): Route most or all flow to LPs.
-Your fill quality depends on LP diversity, last-look policies, and smart order routing.
+- A-book (STP/ECN): Route flow to LPs—depends on LP diversity, last-look policies, smart routing.

 Re-quotes, invalid prices & partial fills

-Re-quotes happen when the price has moved outside your broker’s tolerance (“deviation”) before your order hits the matching engine.
+Re-quotes occur when price moves outside tolerance before your order hits the engine.
 Valid in fast markets—but chronic re-quotes at favorable prices are a red flag.

-- Partial fills on small sizes suggest poor LP depth or aggressive throttles.
-Ask about minimum quote sizes and aggregation.
+- Chronic partials on small sizes imply shallow LP depth or throttles.

 What the T&Cs often hide